 no images were found

 Then I mounted the pic on a suitable location on the motherboard next to the JP points.
 I bent the legs out and glued the chip to the board to make it easier to solder.
-These PIC’s are programmable, so you may want to mount it in a socket on a PCB, but that’s optional.
+These PICs are re-programmable, so you may want to mount it in a socket on a PCB, but that’s optional.